ramide1/mc-server-config/README.md

 # mcserverconfig
-Optimized config files for my papermc minecraft server
+Optimized config files for my Minecraft servers

 If you want to create a Minecraft server with this configuration follow the next steps:
 -First clone this repository, if you are new or you don´t know how, you can dowload as zip and extract it.